-SHN is dedicated to becoming fully accessible by 2021 by ensuring full compliance of accessibility standards in six areas: general requirements, customer service, information and communication, employment, transportation and design of public spaces.
+Since 2021 SHN has been fully accessible by ensuring full compliance of accessibility standards in six areas: General Requirements, Customer Service, Information and Communication, Employment, Transportation and Design of Public Spaces.

 Goods and services will be provided in a manner that respects the dignity and independence of all customers.
-The provision of services and communications to persons with disabilities will be carried out in a manner that takes into account specific and individual needs.
+The provision of services and communications to persons with disabilities will be carried out in a manner that considers specific and individual needs.
 Persons with disabilities will be given an opportunity equal to that given to others, to obtain, use or benefit from the goods and services provided by and on behalf of the organization.